pedro412/pos_pointlify_old/README.md

 This projects consist of a basic but helpful POS or "Point of Sale" system, the idea behind it is that it is fully cloud based instead of a common desktop app.

-The ease of use of the system make it suitable for small business.
+The ease of use of the system make it suitable for small businesses.

 ## Features